masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 ## Q: Does a CTO need experience in programming?

 Most CTOs working at big companies have strong programming backgrounds and many of them studied computer sciences at university.
 However, it seems you can still be a successful CTO knowing just the basics of the tech side.
-But a solid grasp of the tech stack and business aspects instead.

 **Przemysław Królik:** It really boils down to what is understood by “programming background”.
 Does it mean that this person used to be a programmer?
 Worked in IT?

 Let’s say this person has working experience as a programmer – then my answer would be no, it’s not a requirement.
 CTOs at companies like Uber, Facebook, and probably 99% of other tech giants, probably have solid IT backgrounds.
 But there is a small present of people who do not have these strong programming skills.
 Instead, they have strong soft skills like understanding people and sticking to the company vision.
-Good budgeting skills come in handy too, as this can be one of the things the CTO does is some companies.
+Good budgeting skills come in handy too, as this can be one of the things the CTO does in some companies.

 So, in a nutshell, you can be a good CTO without a solid programming background.
 But knowing a little bit of this and that helps to support your decisions.
 Keep in mind that there is also a CIO role that non-programmers people tend to occupy in place of CTO.

-## Q: Should a CTO be always involved wherever decisions about technology are made?
+## Q: Should a CTO always be involved wherever decisions about technology are made?

 Delegating tasks, trusting other people and holding them accountable for their work is important.
 A good CTO should get involved wherever it helps the company, but also leave some autonomy to the people – support their development and independence.